savnkr/AI_ML-Resources/README.md

 # 🚀 My AI & Machine Learning Learning Journey

-Hi, I'm a PhD student passionate about Artificial Intelligence and Machine Learning!
+Hi, I'm passionate about Artificial Intelligence and Machine Learning!
 This **AI & Machine Learning Course Hub** is a personal collection of top-tier courses that have shaped my journey over the past few years.
 Carefully curated from leading universities, brilliant researchers, and open-access platforms, these resources reflect my ongoing learning.
 Whether you're a beginner or a seasoned learner, I hope this hub inspires and supports your own AI/ML adventure!

 ---